ExtraBB/deglaze/common/ingredients/sweeteners/Turbinado Sugar.md

 - **Name**: Turbinado sugar
 - **Other Names**: 터비나도 설탕
-- **Type**: Sweetener / Sugar
+- **Type**: Sweetener

 ## Description

-Turbinado sugar is a minimally processed sugar with large, golden crystals and a mild molasses flavor.
-It is used in Korean cuisine for its subtle sweetness and texture.
+Turbinado sugar is a minimally processed cane sugar with large, golden crystals and a mild molasses flavor.
+It is commonly used as a sweetener in beverages, baking, and as a topping for cereals and desserts.

 ## How to use

-- Used in baking and desserts
+- Used as a sweetener in beverages
-- Sprinkled on cereals and fruits
+- Sprinkled on baked goods
-- Added to marinades and sauces
+- Added to cereals and desserts

 ## Substitutions